imAlan/Museum-Tour/README.md

 Museum-Tour
 ===========
-Swift iOS Game for Yale Museums to display gallery
+Swift iOS Game for Yale Museums to display gallery.
+The basic concept is applicable to any museum looking to promote interest.

 Tech Stack
 ==========